aherlihy/linearfn/README.md

 ```

 ## FAQ
-1. Why don't we use `map` or other "graded applicative functors"?
+1. Why don't we use `map`/graded applicative functors?

 > Haskell doesn't have to worry about side effects.
 If we use a `map` function that exposes a term of the type
- wrapped in the linear type, for example `Int`, users could pass terms to outside functions that accept the `Int` type.
+ wrapped in the linear type, for example `Int`, users could pass the term to an outside function that takes `Int`.
- Since arguments are wrapped in a custom `Restricted` type, in order to extract the underlying type to pass it to an
+ Since arguments are wrapped in a custom `Restricted` type, in order to extract the underlying term to pass it to a
- (potentially side-effectful) external function, the user would need to call `.unwrap` which is by definition an unsafe
+ (potentially side-effectful) external function, the user would need to call a `.unsafe` unwrap function (which is by
- operation.
+ definition is an unsafe operation).
+ Also, one of the claims is that users can write the bodies of linear functions in the same way they write non-linear
+ functions.
+Using `map` would require users to change their programming style significantly, however there is some
+ precedent in Scala for this style and the alternative just requires ahead-of-time declaration of methods, so it's a trade-off.

+2. For Selectable, `Fields` works out-of-the-box, but methods are problematic.
+    Alternatives for Selectable requiring users to declare methods ahead-of-time:

+> 1. If the user could define structural refinements that could be manually applied to the Restricted type, that
+ would mean that `applyDynamic` would work for those functions, which would make things much easier.

+> 2. We can use a macro annotation to generate the extension methods automatically for a given type, however the ergonomics
+ are a bit weird: either the compiler generates them and the user needs to copy them manually into their codebase, or
+ we use ScalaMeta to apply and generate these extension methods ahead-of-time.